 Cures Acceleration Network Review Board

 Authorized to reduce significant barriers to successful translation and accelerate the development of high-need cures, the Cures Acceleration Network (CAN) provides NCATS with flexibility in how it funds projects.
-This authority is guided by the CAN Review Board, which according to its charter, advises and provides recommendations to the NCATS director on the policies, programs and procedures for carrying out the duties of the Office of the Director and on identifying significant barriers to successful translation of basic science into clinical application.
+Implementation of this authority is guided by the CAN Review Board, which according to its charter, advises and provides recommendations to the NCATS director on the policies, programs and procedures for carrying out the duties of the Office of the Director and on identifying significant barriers to successful translation of basic science into clinical application.
 The CAN Review Board also reviews and discusses concept clearances for potential NCATS initiatives.

 The CAN Review Board meets four times each year.
 View the schedule below for upcoming meetings; past meeting minutes, agendas and videocasts also are available.